VP of Enterprise Risk and Security

 We anticipate, however, a much larger impact down the line with respect to the lack of security being built into IoT devices.
 Little attention is being given in securing these devices by IoT manufacturers because the ROI is not there.
 Consumers like them because they're relatively inexpensive.
 But once you start layering embedded chips and encryption, for example, it starts getting more expensive to harden those devices and consequently, more expensive for the consumer.
 Right now, the low cost is driving the consumer desire, but we anticipate that changing as increased focus on security measures rise.

 A delicate balance exists there between usability and security.
-When you look at these type of resources, you have to adequately assess the security exposure and risk that go hand in hand with them.
+When you look at these types of resources, you have to adequately assess the security exposure and risk that go hand in hand with them.
 We made a decision as a company that our security and protection outweigh the perceived benefits of these shadow IT resources.
 It always goes back to one’s risk appetite.
-You have to articulate the exposure and associated with the risk and let the business decide the appropriate balance between usability and security and then working with IT to enable the desired process.
+You have to articulate the exposure associated with the risk, let the business decide the appropriate balance between usability and security, and then work with IT to enable the desired process.

 Any information security training is only truly effective if it informs and changes user behavior.
 That's how our company approaches it, and we have experienced great success with it.
 We promote numerous campaigns on security awareness, including ensuring our employees are familiar with our escalation process for reporting when people get phished, and positive recognition programs.

 We also have metrics in place that help us manage user behavior, such as click-through on phishing.
 Obviously you want to begin with the end in mind.
 The end goal of any awareness training campaign should be changing user behavior and having them think twice.